FARI-brussels/TE-technical-documentation/docs/source/processes.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^
-**Solution 1**: If the screen in the Anemies room is black, unplug the single board computer and plug it in again.
+**fix 1**: If the screen in the Anemies room is black, unplug the single board computers (SBCs) and plug them in again.
 The startup program should start automatically.

-**Solution 2**: If the screen is still black or if pushing the start button does not work, Remove the smart plugs and plug in every single board computer.
-The single board computer switches on when plugged in and the demo starts automatically when the single board computer starts.
-If the demo doesn’t start when switched on, double click on the desktop link corresponding to the demo.
+**fix 2**: If the screen is still black or if pushing the start button does not work, Remove the smart plugs and plug in every single board computer of the T&E Center.
+The SBCs will switch on and the dems starts automatically.

+**fix 3**:If the demos don't start when the SBC is swithced on, double click on the desktop icon corresponding to the demo of the stand.

 .. _stopping:

-.. sidebar:: Problem

-   Here you describe the problem in detail.

-.. sidebar:: Solution

-   Here you outline the solution to the problem.

 Stopping the T&E
 -----------------